klang/terraform-advanced-networking/aws-hybrid-bgpvpn/readme.md

 ## stage 1

+### configuration files

+Terraform will produce all the configuration files needed to complete the rest of the demo.
+Finishing the configuration by hand is part of the demo and I currently see no point in automating THAT part.

+    connection1bgpconfig.txt
+    connection1config.txt
+    connection1ipsecconf.txt
+    connection1ipsecsecrets.txt
+    connection1ipsecvtish.txt

+    connection2bgpconfig.txt
+    connection2config.txt
+    connection2ipsecconf.txt
+    connection2ipsecsecrets.txt
+    connection2ipsecvtish.txt

 ### confirm no connectivity

 Something like this should work, but it doesn't on my machine ..
 Such a shame because some of the configurations in would be so much easier.